nogu3/settingsForLinux/README.md

     - To swipe two finger go and back
       - install libinput gesture
       - https://www.ohmyenter.com/trackpad-gestures-with-libinput-on-linux/
+    - Failed.....
+      - two swipe can not setting.
 - To make PC startup faster.
 - To uninstall unnecessary software.